Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 This practical-based Sport Rehabilitation and Conditioning BSc degree will equip students with the hands-on skills needed while our active blended learning approach will engage and support students both during and outside of the taught sessions.
 Further to this, our careers and employability, and business and entrepreneurialism modules ensure that you are well-prepared for employment upon graduating.

-*Calculations are based on Office for Students (OfS) data from the average positivity score across all NSS questions for this subject area across all modes and levels at UK Universities
+Calculations are based on Office for Students (OfS) data from the average positivity score across all NSS questions for this subject area, and the 2026 Guardian University Guide, Sports Science Subject table, filtered by Satisfied with Teaching and Satisfied with Feedback.

 Highlights